SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

     > Note: For more details, refer to [Creating a URL Mashup App](https://help.sap.com/docs/SAP_BUSINESS_ONE_WEB_CLIENT/e6ac71d18c7543828bd4463f77d67ff7/28461b436583429b9d17c2db43567323.html?locale=en-US&q=Business%20One%20extension).

-3. Make the SAP Business One, Web client extension visible on the SAP Business One, Web client UI:
+3. Make the SAP Business One Web Client extension visible on the SAP Business One Web Client UI:
-    1. Open *SAP Business One, Web Client* using the URL _https://\<sap-business-one-server:port\>_.
+    1. Open *SAP Business One Web Client* using the URL _https://\<sap-business-one-server:port\>_.
     2. Choose the *Extensions* menu.
     3. Choose the imported *SAP Business One Web Client Extension*.
     4. Click on the *SAP Business One Web Client Extension*.
 The SAP BTP application is launched in new browser window.